ubsicap/usfm/docs/paragraphs/index.rst

 :Added: 1.0
 :Use: List item. |br|
 	An out-dented paragraph meant to highlight the items of a list. |br|
-	Lists may be used to markup the elements of a recurrent structure, such as the days within the creation account, or the Decalogue (10 commandments). |br|
+	Lists may be used to markup the individual entries of a structure such as the days within the creation account, or the Decalogue (10 commandments). |br|
 	The variable # represents the level of indent. |br|
 	**\\li = \\li1** (see :ref:`syntax notes <syntax_numberedMarkers>` on numbered markers)